gvwilson/sdxpy/src/perf/index.md

 Derive another dataframe class from `DF` that uses Python's [`array`][py_array] module for column-wise storage.
-How does it performance compared to other implementations?
+How does it perform compared to other implementations?

 ### Crossover {: .exercise}

-1. At what ratio of filters to selects are `DfRow` and `DfCol` equally fast?
+1. At what ratio of filter operations to select operations are `DfRow` and `DfCol` equally fast?
     (Your answer may depend on the size of the dataframe.)

 2. How does the relative performance of the two classes change